rhammouda/flighApp/README.md

 - FlighApp.Business: the Business logic of the application
 - FlighApp.Web : Exposes application services through rest API

-We used dependency injection for the communication between components In the test project we developed a mock for each service to be tested independently
+We used dependency injection for the communication between components.
+In the test project we developed a mock for each service to be tested independently
 ### Model class diagram
 ![alt text](Model-Diagram.PNG)